 Search engines want to recommend the most credible businesses to customers.
 Positive reviews signal business credibility, as does your response to negative ones.
 Most consumers expect a brand to respond to a review within 24 hours.
 To accomplish this, you will need to have a review response strategy.

-Any opportunity to connect to your audience online offers the possibility to convert leads into customers.
+There are loads of construction marketing ideas that provide opportunities to connect to your audience and convert leads into customers.
 Leveraging digital channels like search engines, social media, email, and your website to connect with qualified leads is a sizeable undertaking.
 That’s why most construction companies outsource this work to a professional marketing team.

 Because construction marketing presents so many options and strategies, it can be challenging to discern which marketing ideas for construction businesses work best.
 That’s where Comrade Digital Marketing Agency can help.
 We’re a full-service agency offering web development and comprehensive digital marketing strategy development services for construction businesses.